JolivetteSax/minegraph/README.md

 you'll just spawn right next to the graph again, and this makes for easy death-warping out of the graph by jumping into the void or whatever.

+## Versions

 I made this on an ubuntu install running 19.10, no promises for other posix compatible systems...

 This seems to work OK with both minecraft 14.4 and 15.2.
-The anvil-parser doesn't work on anything older, and loading the region files in 13.* caused it to barf a bunch of stack pops.
+The anvil-parser doesn't work on anything older, and loading the region files in 13.x caused it to barf a bunch of stack pops.
 Sort of a bummer since these are significantly slower than 1.11, for example.

 $ java -version
 openjdk version "11.0.6" 2020-01-14

-Python3 deps:
+## Python3 deps

 pip3 install git+https://github.com/matcool/anvil-parser.git
 pip3 install nbt
 pip3 install frozendict

-Node
+## Node

 ~/code/minegraph$ node -v
 v10.19.0